particle-iot/docs/src/content/reference/discontinued/cellular/2g-3g-sunset.md

 - [2G/3G sunsets - by date](#2g-3g-sunsets-by-date)
 - [2G/3G sunsets - by country](#2g-3g-sunsets-by-country)

+**There may be sunsets not listed below, and dates are subject to change!**

 ## 2G/3G sunsets - map

 {{> sunset-map options=""}}